GregorBudweiser/pdf-nano/README.md

 - Tables (fixed layout)
 - Colors (font, storke, fill/table background)
 - Alignment (left, center, right)

-On the todo list:
+- Optionally repeat table header on new page

+Nice to have at some point:
+- Unify/improve handling of text/table styles
 - Text justify
-- Optionally repeat table header on new page

 Not on the todo list (due to code size):
 - TrueType fonts (if you need a small library you probably don't have space for fonts anyway)